Email Risk Scoring: How to Automatically Block Bad Signups

 - E-commerce should be strict for account creation but permissive for guest checkout, where the downside of a bad email is limited to a lost order confirmation.

-Email risk scoring is most powerful when combined with other fraud signals:
+Email quality scoring is most powerful when combined with other fraud signals:

 deviceFingerprintScore: number;